Tufin/oasdiff/README.md

     	display a summary of the changes instead of the full diff -version
     	show version and quit
+  -warn-ignore string
+    	the configuration file for ignoring warnings with -check-breaking
 ```
 All arguments can be passed with one or two leading minus signs.
 For example, ```-breaking-only``` and ```--breaking-only``` are equivalent.